 This interpretative scheme of the nature and kinds of predication is ultimately grounded on a notion of identity, necessarily different from the standard one.
 According to the most common opinion the logical criteria for identity and (real) distinction were the following:

-a is identical with b iff for all x, it is the case that x is predicated of a iff it is predicated of b;
+a is identical with b if and only if for all x, x is predicated of a iff it is predicated of b;

 a differs from (is [really] distinct from) b iff there is at least one z such that a is predicated of z and b is not, or vice versa, or there is at least one w such that w is predicated of a and not of b, or vice versa.